Updated Nov. 30, 2020, 2:07 p.m.

-All Dartmouth students, faculty, and staff are required to complete a health screening each day they access campus buildings.
+All Dartmouth students, faculty, and staff are required to complete a health screening each day they access Dartmouth's campuses in Hanover or Lebanon or any Dartmouth buildings, grounds, facilities, or worksites regardless of location.
 The health screening is completed by taking your temperature and answering questions through the Temperature Self-Assessment (TSA) website at https://dartgo.org/tsa.
-The questions address COVID-19 exposure and symptoms in accordance with the state of New Hampshire's COVID-19 Reopening Guidance.
+The TSA questions ask about recent travel and COVID-19 exposure and symptoms in accordance with the state of New Hampshire's COVID-19 Reopening Guidance.

 Who must complete the health screening?

-All Dartmouth students, faculty, and staff are required to complete the health screening each day they access Dartmouth campus buildings regardless of how long they spend on campus.
-Those who live on campus are required to complete the health screening every day even if they do not leave their single room or residence for the day.
+All Dartmouth students, faculty, and staff are required to complete the health screening each day they access Dartmouth's campuses in Hanover or Lebanon or any Dartmouth buildings, grounds, facilities, or worksites regardless of location.
+The health screening must be completed even when accessing campuses or buildings for only a short time.
+Those who live on campus are required to complete the health screening every day even if they do not leave their single room or residence that day.

 The questions, as set out in New Hampshire state guidance, are:

 What happens after I answer the TSA questions?

 After answering the TSA questions, you will see a screen with instructions on what to do next.
 Follow the instructions closely.
 If the instructions say that you may not access Dartmouth campuses or buildings you must refrain from coming to campus or, if you are already on campus, you must leave immediately.
 If you live on campus, you must return to your single room or residence.
 Then follow the instructions on who to contact for further guidance.

 Who can see the information I submit through the TSA?